Web Application Creation

 Here you must specify a user (you can not specify a group) as the administrator of the collection site.
 We choose the server administrator.
 Like the previous option, this section allows administrators to define a second site collection administrator.
 This field is optional and we leave it empty.

 - This last section allows you to specify a quota for the site collection.

 - Click the OK button to begin creating the site collection.

 - After you have updated your DNS or Host file, you should be able to access the site via its URLhttp://www.sandbox.priv:

-- As I created site collection at root of web application (listening at port 10101), you can directly access it using “http://SharePointServerName:10101” and you should see the screen as follows:
+- As I created site collection at the root of the web application (listening at port 10101), you can directly access it using “http://SharePointServerName:10101” and you should see the screen as follows:

-- You can also check the site collection details in database as shown below:
+- You can also check the site collection details in the database as shown below:

 Create a site collection by using Windows Power Shell

 You typically use Windows Power Shell to create a site collection when you want to automate the task, which is common in enterprises.